cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 In the spawn code example, the manager broadcasts an array to the worker.

 In this example, we have two Python programs: the first one being the manager and the second being the worker.
-These programs work to calculate the number pi.

 ![Example to spawn a program and start it on the different processors from the one with rank 0](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/images/spawn.png){ width=25% }